CARES Act OTC Medication & Feminine Hygiene Product Qualified Medical Expense Changes

 One of the lesser known but potentially high impact COVID-19 relief measures within the Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed by Congress, is that you can once again use Flexible Spending Account (FSA), Health Savings Account (HSA), or Health Reimbursement Arrangement (HRA) funds to pay for over-the-counter (OTC) medications, without a prescription.
 The ability to use HSA, FSA, and HRA funds for non-prescribed OTC items was (unfortunately) removed in 2011, with the exception of prescribed medications.
 Now, it’s back.

 Examples of common eligible medications include pain relievers, allergy medication, cough medicine and drops, sleep aids, eye drops, stomach/intestinal remedies, medicinal creams, nasal sprays, and decongestants.
 As an oversimplification, you can think of medicines with active ingredients listed on the product label as newly eligible.
 Lively, my pick for the top HSA account, maintains a very thorough list of qualified medical expenses that has been updated.
 Items like common deodorant, shampoo, soap, and toilet paper are not eligible.
+I’ve also created a list of HSA/FSA-eligible qualified medical expenses.

 Additionally, as part of the CARES Act legislation, menstrual care feminine hygiene products such as tampons, pads, liners, cups, sponges, or similar products are now considered qualified medical expenses, and you can use the same tax-advantaged accounts to pay for them.
 As far as I am aware, this is the first time these items have been eligible as qualified medical expenses.